-4.2 Flood Risk from the Sea
+4.3 Flood Risk from the Sea

 The NRW FRAW map in Figure 4-1 shows that the site is mainly at very low risk of flooding from the sea.
 This means that there is less a 0.1% AEP chance of tidal flooding at the site.
 In the north eastern corner of the site, around the slip way, the chance of tidal flooding is considered to be low risk due to the lower ground levels in this area.
 Low risk is between a 0.5% and 0.1% AEP event.
+However, FRAW mapping does not account for the increasing risk of flooding from climate change and therefore further assessment is required to consider this potential source of flood risk.

 Section 5 of this report documents the detailed tidal modelling work that has been undertaken to support this FCA which has been submitted and accepted by NRW.